Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Related Work

 \section{Related Work}

-Fault tolerant control systems (FTCS) aim to accommodate faults and maintain stability of the system with little or acceptable degradation in performance.
+Fault-tolerant control systems (FTCS) aim to accommodate faults and maintain stability of the system with little or acceptable degradation in performance.
 See \cite{amin2019review} for an in-depth treatment.
-FTCS are classified into two main types, namely, active FTCS (AFTCS) and passive FTCS (PFTCS) \cite{jiang2012fault}.
-In AFTCS, Fault Detection and Isolation (FDI) plays a significant role and has been studied for decades.
+FTCS are classified into two main types, namely, active FTCS and passive FTCS \cite{jiang2012fault}.
+In active FTCS, Fault Detection and Isolation (FDI) plays a significant role and has been studied for decades.
 See \cite{blanke2006diagnosis} for more details.

-AFTCS against sensor faults and attacks include statistical hypothesis testing for stochastic systems \cite{chen2019distributed}, and unknown input observers for deterministic systems \cite{li2019performance}.
-Kalman Filter (KF) and Extended Kalman Filter (EKF) are extensively used in FDI applications such as \cite{bardawily2017sensors} for MIMO system.
+Active FTCS against sensor faults and attacks include statistical hypothesis testing for stochastic systems \cite{chen2019distributed}, and unknown input observers for deterministic systems \cite{li2019performance}.
+Kalman Filter (KF) and Extended Kalman Filter (EKF) are extensively used in FDI applications such as \cite{bardawily2017sensors} for multiple-input and multiple-output systems.
 More recently, data-driven approaches to fault tolerance have shown promise \cite{wang2018data,jung2018residual}.
 While the approach of using Kalman filter residues to identify potential faults is related to our conflict resolution approach, safety of the system under faults and attacks is not addressed.
-Sliding-mode control, as one of popular PFTCS, is prposed for singularly perturbed systems \cite{wang2020sliding}, switched systems \cite{yang2021sliding}, fuzzy systems, \cite{liu2021extended}, and Markov Jump Systems \cite{yang2018ito,li2014fault}.
+Sliding-mode control, as one of popular Passive FTCS, is proposed for singularly perturbed systems \cite{wang2020sliding}, switched systems \cite{yang2021sliding}, fuzzy systems, \cite{liu2021extended}, and Markov Jump Systems \cite{yang2018ito,li2014fault}.
 Several of these works aim to guarantee stability in the presence of faults \cite{yang2018fault}, which is related to but distinct from the safety criteria we consider.